 Propagating Staghorn's by spores

 It's both hard and time consuming for the average houseplant owner to propagate new plants from the spores that are occasionally produced.
-But if this is something you realllllly want to try here's a video showing you how to do it.
+But if this is something you really want to try here's a video showing you how to do it.

 If you have a true P. bifurcatum, then once it reaches maturity, it should produce "pups" from time to time.

-These are essentially mini offsets created around the base of the parent plant.
 Once they're large enough to handle, you can remove these and grow them on individually.
 Use a similar potting mix to what they were growing in whilst with their parent.

 Each frond will come out of the plant at a twisted and different angle to the previous one.
 The curves and twisting can give the appearance of bulk and growth, but in reality, you won't get a lot of new fronds over a growing season.
 I'd personally class these plants as slow growing.